Distributor Legal Center

 3.1 Availability control

-Choco shall take reasonable measures to ensure that the Personal Data of Supplier is protected against accidental destruction or loss.
+Choco shall take reasonable measures to ensure that the Personal Data of Distributor is protected against accidental destruction or loss.
 For this purpose, Choco shall take the following precautions:

 Technical measures: